 - Overnight: Cheb

-The first cycling tour immediately connects a number of top tourist attractions in the area.
+The first part of the Ohře cycling trail immediately connects a number of top tourist attractions in the area.
 From Cheb you cycle along the river to the beautiful ancient town of Loket nad Ohří (translated: Elbow on the Eger) where you will find plenty of restaurants at the historic market square.
 A James Bond film was recently shot in this beautiful town.

 Along the way you can explore Kynšperk nad Ohří (18km from the start) with several interesting monuments – the remains of Königsberg Castle, the Catholic and Evangelical Church, the manor house, the Holy Trinity Column, the Jewish cemetery.
 On km 32 (a junction of cycling routes), there is a possibility to see artificial lake MEDARD about 200m from you original route.